You will need to know your MU student ID number, username and password to complete your preference form and your housing and dining contract.

-Our experienced staff reviews the preferences of all incoming students — more 5,000 people — and assigns room in order to accommodate the greatest number of preferences for the largest number of students.
-Our process is designed to reduce stress and frustration and result in a room assignment that meets more of your individual preferences.
+Our experienced staff review the preferences of all incoming students — more than 5,000 people — and assigns rooms in order to accommodate the greatest number of preferences for the largest number of students.
+Our process is designed to reduce stress and frustration and result in a room assignment that meets as many of your individual preferences as possible.

 No. Our goal is to find a room that matches as many of your preferences as possible, with priority given to your roommate and learning community or FIG of choice.

 When we assign rooms, we prioritize what’s going to contribute most to your academic success.
 So the first criteria we look at are your FIG and learning community.
+Each FIG is limited to 15–20 students.
 After FIGs, we look at roommates.
-Finally, we work to fulfill as many of your preferences as we can.
+Finally, we work to fulfill as many of your other preferences as we can.

 Returning students have first pick of our housing inventory.
-Next year, you'll enjoy be able to select your specific room.
+Next year, you'll enjoy being able to select your specific room.

-No. University policy requires freshmen to live in Residential Life residence halls.
+No. University policy requires first-time college students to live in Residential Life residence facilities.
 Your contract is for a complete academic year.
-All residents signed a legal contract are required to fulfill their responsibilities.
+All residents who have signed a legal contract are required to fulfill their responsibilities.

 Yes.
 You and your roommate will be responsible for keeping your room a clean and healthy environment — similar to your responsibilities at home.
 To review the campus plan for COVID-19, including our in-depth housing plan, visit renewal.missouri.edu.